aphp/edsnlp/README.md

 # EDS-NLP

-A simple library to group together the different pre-processing pipelines that are used at AP-HP, as Spacy components.
+A simple library to group together the different pre-processing pipelines that are used at AP-HP, as SpaCy components.
 We focus on **usability and non-destructiveness**.

 ## Getting started